Quicklist: Outdoor Hanging Lights

 Pendant fixtures are sometimes even incorporated into outdoor landscaping (although this is rare).

 When installed correctly outdoors, they can serve to highlight special landscaping and architectural features, including trees, shrubs, fountains or sculptures.

 One of the best non-patio outdoor applications for pendant fixtures is in a gazebo or similar structure.

-An additional outdoor use of pendant fixtures is as work lighting for greenhouses, garages, workshops, and the like.
+An additional outdoor use of pendant fixtures is as work lighting for greenhouses, garages and workshops.

 Source: Savoy House Lighting

 As mentioned above, chandeliers are technically a form of pendant lighting, since they hang from a rod or chain.

 What sets them in a different class is the number of bulbs on the fixture.
 Unlike pendant fixtures which tend to contain just one bulb, chandeliers have multiple bulbs situated on a single fixture.

 Most chandeliers utilize a fixture with multiple “arms” (also called “stems” or “branches”).
 These arms hold the numerous bulbs (or, more traditionally, candles).